Rio Rico, Arizona: Geography

+Rio Rico includes the site of the ghost town of Calabasas, Arizona.

 Demographics

 As of the census of 2010, there were 18,962 people living in the community, making it Santa Cruz County's second-largest community after its historic population center and county seat, Nogales.
 The population density was 304.6 PD/sqmi.
 There were 6,356 housing units at an average density of 102.1 /sqmi.
 The racial makeup of the community was 85.3% Hispanic or Latino, 0.4% Black or African American, 0.6% Native American, 0.5% Asian, 0.1% Pacific Islander, and 1.8% from two or more races.
 Approximately 11.4% of the population is non-Hispanic white.